Other / mixed grade configuration · Bethel, AK

 How many students attend Mikelnguut Elitnaurviat?

 Mikelnguut Elitnaurviat has 261 students enrolled.
-It is a other school in Bethel, AK.
+It is a public school in Bethel, AK.

 What is the student-teacher ratio at Mikelnguut Elitnaurviat?